 A Change of Clothes

 Although this practice varies by photographer, I encourage my couples to bring a quick change of clothes, especially if shooting at more than one adjacent location.

 Touch Up Kit

 Feel free to bring a makeup touch-up kit just in case.

-A limited number of unique props such as balloons, bubbles or soccer balls can all add to your session as long as they are relevant to you, your personality and your location.
+A limited number of unique props such as balloons, bubbles or soccer balls can add to your session as long as they are relevant to you, your personality and your location.
 Whatever props you choose, make sure your photographer is aware.
-I sometimes provide, in discussion with my clients, some props as part of the shoot but ask my couples to limit the items to just a few.
+I sometimes provide, in discussion with my clients, some props as part of the shoot.
 After all, it’s about you and not a bunch of items.

 A blanket or something to sit on if you are not comfortable sitting on the ground.
-I love when couples just go with the flow and are not afraid to get dirty.
+I love it when couples just go with the flow and are not afraid to get dirty.

 This is especially important right after the rain or in the cooler months.

 Since you can’t tell temperature from a photograph, it’s often possible to shoot during the cooler months.
-If you want to wear that great sleeveless dress during the engagement shoot in early fall, please bring a jacket for those times when you are not in front of the camera.
+You can wear that great sleeveless dress for early fall, but please bring a jacket for those in between moments.

 Flats for Women